 num_list = ["1.11","2.22","3.33"] float_list = [ float(x) for x in num_list] print(num_list) print(float_list)

-As you can see that the original list with string values are converted to a list with floating values.
+As you can see, the original list with string values are converted to a list with floating values.

 In this tutorial, we have learned how to convert a string value to float.
-If we are not sure about the receiving values, it is a good coding practice to convert it before using.
-Try to run the examples and drop one comment below if you have any queries.
+If we are not sure about the input values, it is a good coding practice to convert it before using it for any arithmetic operation.
+Try to run the examples and drop one comment below if you have any query.

 - Python Common String methods